Derived equivalences for chain complexes with support: Abstract

 \section{Abstract}

-For a Serre subcategory $\L$ and a resolving subcategory $\CA$ of an abelian category, we show that the derived equivalence $D^b(\overline{\CA} \cap \L) \simeq D^b_{ \L}(\CA)$ holds under certain conditions.
-We apply this to obtain derived equivalences in the contexts of chain complexes of graded modules or coherent sheaves, with finite $\CA$-dimension, supported on closed sets having eventually finite $\CA$-dimension.
+For a Serre subcategory $\mathscr L$ and a resolving subcategory $\mathscr A$ of an abelian category, we show that the derived equivalence $D^b(\overline{\mathscr A} \cap \mathscr L) \simeq D^b_{\mathscr L}(\mathscr A)$ holds under certain conditions.
+We apply this to obtain derived equivalences in the contexts of chain complexes of graded modules or coherent sheaves, with finite $\mathscr A$-dimension, supported on closed sets having eventually finite $\mathscr A$-dimension.
+Using this, we obtain descriptions of the homotopy fibers in (hermitian) K theory of the restriction maps to certain open sets.